JetBrains/teamcity-documentation/topics/multinode-setup.md

 If TeamCity nodes run on Windows with Data Directory shared via SMB protocol, make sure that all the registry keys mentioned in the [related article](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-7/ff686200(v=ws.10)) are set to 0 on all the TeamCity nodes.

-If Data Directory is shared via NFS, make sure that all nodes have the following option in their mount settings: `lookupcache=positive`.
+If Data Directory is shared via NFS, make sure all nodes have the following option in their mount settings: `lookupcache=positive`.

 #### Main Node Caches Directory

-If main node accesses the data directory via a network location than it is highly recommended to move `system/caches` directory to a [local disk](teamcity-data-directory.md#caches_folder).
+If main node accesses the data directory via a network location than it is highly recommended moving `system/caches` directory to a [local disk](teamcity-data-directory.md#caches_folder).

 #### Node-Specific Data Directory